lkwhite/lab-website-new/_pages/about.md

-Finally, we host the [Informatics Fellows](https://github.com/rnabioco/) of the RNA Bioscicence Initiative, who develop and apply analytical approaches with investigators across our campus to enable widespread deployment of bleeding edge RNA analysis technologies.
+Finally, we host the [Informatics Fellows](https://github.com/rnabioco/) of the RNA Bioscicence Initiative, who develop and apply bioinformatic approaches with investigators across our campus to enable widespread deployment of bleeding edge RNA analysis technologies.